Surendar-M-2214/Sahajspirit/content/_index.md

 # call_to_action
 call_to_action:
   title: Are You Ready?
 Then 👇
-  content: At Sahaj Spirit Trust, we believe in the transformative power of youth-driven initiatives.
+  content: At Sahaj Spirit, we believe in the transformative power of youth-driven initiatives.
 Our mission is to provide a platform for young minds to organize and lead events that foster creativity, collaboration, and community well-being..
   images:

       - "/images/pic1.jpeg"